Skip to Content

 By learning about common snake species in North America, you’re armed with the knowledge to differentiate friend from foe in the wild.

-Whether it’s spotting a venomous rattlesnake or identifying a harmless garter snake, your understanding helps maintain balance in nature.
+Whether it’s spotting a venomous rattlesnake or identifying a harmless garter snake, being aware of species like the highly venomous coral snakes’ habitats can inform your actions. your understanding helps maintain balance in nature.

 Embrace this newfound wisdom and appreciate these slithering creatures’ essential roles in the ecosystem.